 Understanding different modes of stretching — dynamic stretching, static stretching, yoga — will help you decide how to incorporate flexibility training into your week.

-Two or three full-body stretching sessions each week will increase muscular range of motion and improve elasticity, says the American College of Sports Medicine.
-Muscles stretch better when they are warm, so it is best to do a light warmup before your routine.
-Walking, climbing the stairs, throwing a ball with a partner or using the elliptical for five minutes are all effective ways to heat your muscles.
+Include a full-body stretching session every day says Harvard Health.
+Take about five to 10 minutes to complete your routine; or if that doesn't fit into your schedule, break it down into one stretch at a time throughout the day.
+Over time you will increase your muscular range of motion and improve elasticity.
+Muscles stretch better when they are warm, so it is best to do a light warmup before your routine advises the Arthritis Foundation.
+Walking, marching on the spot, climbing the stairs, throwing a ball with a partner or using the elliptical for five minutes are all effective ways to heat your muscles.

-Dynamic stretches use more than one muscle at a time, and focus on speed and taking the muscle through its range of motion.
-They improve elasticity, muscular efficiency and decrease the risk of muscular strain or exertion during exercises.
+Dynamic stretches use more than one muscle at a time, and focus on speed and taking the muscle through its range of motion according to the University of Virginia.
+These dynamic stretches improve elasticity, muscular efficiency and decrease the risk of muscular strain or exertion during exercises.
 Dynamic stretching should be done before a workout.
 For example, arm circles "wake up" your shoulders, signaling it's time to exercise.
 Do dynamic stretches for a total of 60 seconds, breaking it into segments appropriate to your fitness level.

 Yoga provides an opportunity to increase muscular elasticity while working on personal fitness, balance, stress reduction and mindfulness.
-In addition to improving flexibility, yoga may help alleviate symptoms of asthma, depression and anxiety, says Yoga Journal.
+In addition to improving flexibility, yoga may help alleviate symptoms of asthma, depression and anxiety.
 If you like group fitness, a yoga class may interest you.
 Consider a DVD or podcast if you prefer to exercise on your own.
-One bonus of going to a class is the instructor -- she can correct your form and ensure that you are doing the yoga poses correctly.
+One bonus of going to a class is the instructor — she can correct your form and ensure that you are doing the yoga poses correctly.